csmclaren/loco/docs/src/README.md

 | <kbd>j h i</kbd> | <kbd>C-h i</kbd> | `info` |
 | <kbd>j x j s</kbd> | <kbd>C-x C-s</kbd> | `save-buffer` |

-This is only a brief overview; see [Usage](docs/build/loco.md#usage) for a detailed explanation.

-The default configuration is not the only way to use Loco.
-Loco can be [extensively customized](docs/build/loco.md#customization) with just a few lines of code.
+The default configuration is not the only way to use Loco, it is one of a set of pre-defined [standard configurations](docs/build/loco.md#standard-configurations).
+Loco can also be [extensively customized](docs/build/loco.md#customization) with just a few lines of code.
 Many options are possible, including:

-* Changing the key bindings used to enable, disable, or activate Loco;
+- Changing the key bindings used to enable, disable, or activate Loco;
-* Changing the keys used while Loco reads a key sequence;
+- Changing the keys used while Loco reads a key sequence;
-* Configuring activation keys that also function as modifiers; and
+- Configuring activation keys that also function as modifiers; and
-* Configuring activation keys that avoid modifiers completely.
+- Configuring activation keys that avoid modifiers completely.

 ## Documentation